ITeduardoTI/Agenda/README.md

 The pages already available are: home // localhost:3000/home login // localhost:3000/login
-  In this page, you will ble able to post the form to: register or login.
+  In this page, you will be able to post the form to: register or login.
 This page don't make nothing more than it yet, it make some validation but does not store the information in a database yet.